Diamondbacks vs. Giants Player Props Betting Odds

 Estrada Stats

-- Estrada has 46 hits with seven doubles, six home runs, eight walks and 14 RBI.
-He's also stolen 11 bases.
+- Estrada has collected 46 hits with seven doubles, six home runs and eight walks.
+He has driven in 14 runs with 11 stolen bases.

 Estrada Recent Games